Koo-Wee-Rup Swamp

 However, in the 1870s, efforts were made by the Victorian Department of Lands to drain the swamp and open up the area for agriculture.
 A Koo-Wee-Rup Swamp Drainage Committee was formed by local landowners and, in February 1876, excavation of the main channel was commenced, to take water from Cardinia Creek.
 That channel, leading into Western Port at Moody's Inlet, was 8 km long and 1.2 m deep.
 Other drains were also dug, including those for Toomuc Creek and the Bunyip River.

+Those early efforts tended to lack coordination and landowners carried out their own drainage works, sometimes to the detriment of adjoining properties.
+By 1890, the Victorian Public Works Department, under the direction of engineer Carlo Catani, had begun carrying out a large-scale drainage plan.A lengthy main drain was dug to Reeces Inlet on Westernport Bay, fed by four subsidiary drains.

+However, continued flooding, exacerbated by the clearing of forested country further inland, meant that drains had to be widened and deepened more than once.
+Conversely, in dry years the drained soil shrank and compacted, causing the level of the land surface to fall.

+Eventually, the area around Koo Wee Rup became known as the "potato capital" of Victoria.
+Many other vegetable crops were also grown.